Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 console.error("MCP server running on stdio");

-The one rule you cannot break with stdio servers: never use
+The one rule you can’t break with stdio servers: never

 console.log().
-It writes to stdout, which is the same pipe the MCP protocol uses for JSON-RPC messages.
-One strayconsole.log()will corrupt the stream and silently break everything.
-Useconsole.error()for all debug output — it goes to stderr instead.
+It writes to stdout, which is the same pipe MCP uses for JSON-RPC.
+One stray log call corrupts the stream and breaks everything silently.
+Send all debug output to stderr withconsole.error().

-Before connecting it to Bifrost, verify it works on its own using the MCP Inspector:
+Before touching Bifrost, verify the server works on its own with the MCP Inspector:

 cd ~/my-local-mcp